appINPP/Prometheus-ARCA/README.md

 batches_production.py
 -
-produces neutrino simulations in batches.
+produces neutrino simulations in batches in separate cores.
 You may choose the amount of workers (n_workers) and the number of simulated events in total (n_events_total) or per worker (n_events_per_worker).
-Note that if the total number of events isn't a multiple of the number of workers, you may end up with fewer simulations than expected.
-You may also select the flavour by choosing the final_state_1 to be "MuMinus" for muon neutrinos or "NuEbar" for electron antineutrinos.
-The initial zenith angle can be adjusted, with 0 degrees corresponding to upgoing events and 180 degrees to downgoing.
 Simulated events are saved in the output file inside Prometheus in parquet format.

-You should use the currently supported arguments to control the above:
+You should use the supported arguments to control:

 + the number of workers (--workers)
-+ the total number of events (--total_events) or the number of events per worker (--events_per_worker)
++ the total number of events (--total_events) or the number of events per worker (--events_per_worker).
+Note that if you use total number of events and your number isn't a multiple of the amount of workers, you may end up with slightly fewer simulations than expected.
 + the energy range (--energy)
   + "lower" (1e2-1e6 GeV)
-  + "upper" (1e6-1e9 GeV) energy range
+  + "upper" (1e6-1e9 GeV)
-  + default is "full" range (1e2-1e6 GeV)
+  + default is "full" (1e2-1e9 GeV)
-+ the zenith angle (--zenith)
++ the zenith angle (--zenith) for
-  + "upgoing"
+  + "upgoing" or
   + "downgoing" events
   + default produces both or "full"
 + the particle flavor (--flavor)
-  + "MuMinus" for muon neutrinos
+  + "MuMinus" for muon neutrinos by default, which uses ranged injection
-  + "NuEbar" for electron antineutrinos
+  + "NuEbar" for electron antineutrinos, which uses an injection cylinder

 coordinate_change.py
 -